John Grandy: RAF career

 Grandy was given command of No. 210 Group RAF defending the Port of Tripoli in February 1943 and then went to Egypt to command No. 73 Operational Training Unit at RAF Abu Suwayr in September 1943.
 Having been promoted to the temporary rank of group captain on 1 July 1944, he became Officer Commanding No. 341 Wing fighting the Japanese in the Far East in February 1945.
-He became Senior Air Staff Officer at Headquarters No. 232 Group in September 1945 and was awarded the Distinguished Service Order on 19 October 1945.
+He became Senior Air Staff Officer at Headquarters No. 232 Group in September 1945 and was appointed a Companion of the Distinguished Service Order on 19 October 1945.

-After the war Grandy became Deputy Director of Operational Training at the Air Ministry from 1946 and became Air Attaché in Brussels in January 1949.
+After the war Grandy became deputy director of Operational Training at the Air Ministry from 1946 and became Air Attaché in Brussels in January 1949.
 He was promoted to group captain on a substantive basis on 1 January 1950, before becoming Officer Commanding the Northern Sector of Fighter Command in November 1950.
 He joined the Air Staff in the Operations Directorate at Headquarters Fighter Command in May 1952 and went on to be Commandant of the Central Fighter Establishment in December 1954.
 He was appointed a Companion of the Order of the Bath in the 1956 Birthday Honours and promoted to air commodore on 1 January 1956.
 He attended Imperial Defence College in early 1957 and then became Commander of Operation Grapple (the Hydrogen Bomb testing programme) in September 1957.
 He was promoted to acting air vice marshal on 6 December 1957 and became Assistant Chief of the Air Staff (Operations) in October 1958.
 He was confirmed in the rank of air vice marshal on 1 July 1958.